IELTS Writing Task 1: Key Highlights

 How to Answer IELTS Writing Task 1 (General Training Test)

-Letters may no longer be delivered by pigeons, but it is still a relevant skill worth learning!
+Pigeons may no longer deliver letters, but it is still a relevant skill worth learning!
 Not your forte?
 Here are the top 3 strategies to help anyone craft a compelling letter.

 - Introduce right: Your opening paragraph is crucial and must immediately convey the purpose of your letter.
 For instance, if you were writing to enquire about a position, you would say, “I’m writing to enquire regarding the position of a content writer at your company.”